- Provides lines of sight into budgets for cost and time predictability

 We are continually aware of the importance of hitting milestones, so we provide visibility via clear, up-to-date communication on budgets, timelines, protocols, and enrollment goals.

 Our transparent communication goes way beyond updates, as we conduct a robust medical protocol review in order to be as safe as possible for patients, address a clear research question, yield the information needed to meet regulatory requirements, and be usable by investigators in the field.
-Our rare disease focus consistently allows us to provide insights to partners about disease processes and specific patient populations.
+Our rare disease, oncology, and immunology focus consistently allows us to provide insights to partners about disease processes and specific patient populations.

 Transparency also means that multiple perspectives may need to be considered.
 In our experience, a best practice is to involve investigators and patient advocacy groups in protocol development.
 A thorough process for reviewing all aspects of protocol feasibility helps prevent protocol changes and improves site recruitment performance.